opensourcecorp/bashpack/README.md

 This is useful in myriad ways.
-Say you have something like a generic database backup/migration executable script in your org. `bashpack` lets you share it across projects!
+Say you have something like a generic database backup/migration executable script in your org. `bashpack` lets you share it across projects and teams!

 ## Making your code tree into a `bashpack` package

-Getting `bashpack` to recognize your code tree as a package is very simple -- you just need a mainfest file.
+Getting `bashpack` to recognize your code tree as a package is very simple -- you just need a manifest file.

 ### Manifest file